GLOBAL ECONOMY-Euro woes deepen, China, US improve a bit

 It was a different story for China, where the HSBC Flash Manufacturing PMI rose to a three-month high of 49.1 in October.

-“(This) adds to recent signs of stabilization of the Chinese economy, thus underpinning our view that the slowdown in activity is bottoming out,” said Nikolaus Keis at UniCredit.
+“(This) adds to recent signs of stabilisation of the Chinese economy, thus underpinning our view that the slowdown in activity is bottoming out,” said Nikolaus Keis at UniCredit.

 A Reuters poll taken after last week’s GDP data showed economists anticipating a modest rebound in growth in the fourth quarter to 7.7 percent from the third-quarter’s below-target 7.4 percent.